RCW 64.90 is WUCIOA

 What is WUCIOA?
 RCW 64.90 is the Washington Uniform Common Interest Ownership Act (WUCIOA)

 WUCIOA.info is a homeowner-centric guide to RCW 64.90 known as the Washington Uniform Common Interest Ownership Act (WUCIOA).
-This site includes a brief history of Washington's community association statutes and numerous differences between the requirements of RCW 64.90 (WUCIOA) and RCW 64.32, RCW 64.34 and RCW 64.38, as well as why governing document restatements
+This page includes a brief history of Washington's community association statutes and numerous differences between the requirements of RCW 64.90 (WUCIOA) and RCW 64.32 (the original condo act), RCW 64.34 (the "new" condo act) and RCW 64.38 (the HOA act), in addition to why governing document restatements are a necessary step for most communities.

 RCW is an abbreviation for the Revised Code of Washington that codifies all Washington State laws (statutes).
 The terms RCW 64.90 and WUCIOA have the same meaning and will be used interchangeably throughout this site.

-The Washington State legislature adopted RCW 64.90 (WUCIOA) as SB6175 which was signed into law effective July 1, 2018.
-That original adoption of WUCIOA is based on the 2008 version of the UCIOA framework developed by the Uniform Law Commission.
+The Washington State legislature originally adopted RCW 64.90 (WUCIOA) as SB6175 effective July 1, 2018 based on the 2008 version of the UCIOA framework developed by the Uniform Law Commission.
 Nine states have adopted at least one version of UCIOA since its debut in 1982.
 Interested parties can view changes to UCIOA between 2014 and 2021.

-Retrofitting RCW 64.90 (WUCIOA) to regulate all community associations in Washington state is the next major step toward positive, lasting legislative reform because it eliminates the complexity of four different standards.
-While not perfect, the precision of RCW 64.90 (WUCIOA) increases accountability and transparency from community associations to their members (homeowners).
+Retrofitting RCW 64.90 / WUCIOA to regulate all community associations in Washington state is a major step toward positive, lasting legislative reform because it eliminates the complexity of four different standards.
+The precision of RCW 64.90 (WUCIOA) increases accountability and transparency from community associations to their members (homeowners).

 📢 RCW 64.90 (WUCIOA) cranks up the volume